Adding and setting a custom resolution using xrandr

 The problem

-Basically, when you want to go full screen in a VM, you might want to set such a resolution that isn’t one of the currently available options.
+When wanting to go full screen in a VM, you might want to set such a resolution that isn’t one of the already available options.
 E.g. 1920x1080 is often not available by default on a freshly installed debian in a VM.
-We will be using this scenario going forth, but aside the note specific to gnome the tips are applicable in general.
+I will be using this scenario going forth.

-As established above, if you have installed debian with default settings, you probably have gnome + wayland installed.
-In this case, make sure you switch to X because there is no simple way to add a custom resolution with Gnome and Wayland at the time of writing this guide.
+If you have installed debian with default settings, you probably have gnome + wayland installed.
+In this case, a switch to X11 is needed because there is no simple way to add a custom resolution with Gnome and Wayland at the time of writing this guide.

 #WaylandEnable=false